codatio/codat-docs/docs/lending/portal/overview.md

 ![A screenshot of the P&L selection panel](/img/old/e8a9d6f-PLSelectionPanel3.png)

 **Currency**: The currency displayed in the profit and loss statement.
-This is predefined for the P&L and reflects the currency in the accounting platform.
+This is predefined for the P&L and reflects the currency in the accounting software.

 **Period start**: Periods are defined in months.
 Financial statements are backward looking, so this is the period you want to start looking back from.
 The system will prefill the latest full month available in the company's data.
 If you select a month that’s out of range, the system will notify you of the latest available month for the company.